DenIngenieur/SOLID/README.md

 3. We can also state that derived types must be substitutable for their base types.

 ### Interface Segregation Principle:
-1. "Many client-specific interfaces are better than one general-purpose interface".
+1. Many client-specific interfaces are better than one general-purpose interface.
 2. We should not enforce clients to implement interfaces that they don't use.
 Instead of creating one big interface we can break down it to smaller interfaces.

 ### Dependency Inversion Principle:
-1. One should "depend upon abstractions, not concretions".
+1. One should depend upon abstractions, not concretions.
 2. Abstractions should not depend on the details whereas the details should depend on abstractions.
 3. High-level modules should not depend on low level modules.